OmrYvs06/zapret-binaries-turkey-release/docs/readme.md

 # Why this project?
-I just installed `zapret-v72.2` version ([link](https://github.com/bol-van/zapret/releases/tag/v72.2)) and configured it, after that I just pushed it here. thats all,
+I just installed `zapret-v72.2` version ([link](https://github.com/bol-van/zapret/releases/tag/v72.2)) and configured it, after that I just pushed it here, thats all.

 # How to use?